Doesn’t our sin make God look good?

 A more literal translation, heavy on abstract theological terms: “Justified freely by his grace through the redemption that is in Christ Jesus” (Mounce Reverse-Interlinear New Testament).

 Jewish law taught that sin was a capital offense that required blood to atone for the sin.
 In Old Testament times, animals were permitted as substitutes to atone for the sins of humans.
-Jewish law quotes God putting it this way, “Life is in the blood, and I have given you the blood of animals to sacrifice in place of your own” (Leviticus 17:11 CEV).
-New Testament writers present Jesus as the final sacrifice, ending the sacrificial system “once and for all time” (Hebrews 10:10 NCV).
+Jewish law quotes God putting it this way, “Life is in the blood, and I have given you the blood of animals to sacrifice in place of your own” (Leviticus 17:11 Contemporary English Version).
+New Testament writers present Jesus as the final sacrifice, ending the sacrificial system “once and for all time” (Hebrews 10:10 New Century Version).

 Some Bible experts say that Paul wasn’t teaching that Jews should stop observing the laws and traditions Moses gave them.
 Instead, he was saying that God, all along, had the rest of the world in mind, too.
 For Jews and everyone else, what matters most isn’t the law of the Jews.
 It’s the law of faith, which is what the Jewish laws were about as well—helping Jews learn to trust in God.
 Paul explores that further in Romans 4, when he reminds his readers that God approved of Abraham, the father of the Jews, not because Abraham obeyed the laws of Moses.
 Abraham lived several centuries before Moses.
 God accepted Abraham because of his faith.

 Paul starts Romans 3 by asking, “So what’s the bonus of being a Jew?”
-His presumption seems to be that Jews thought of themselves as a group of people one step above others when it comes to God.
+He assumed Jews saw themselves as one step above everyone else when it comes to God.
 In other words, God gave them bonus points.
 Why do you think Paul would say something like that?

 Paul set up a hypothetical argument that may have been based on what some critics were saying about the new Christian religion.
 Maybe even some supposed Christians were making the case, too.
 It goes something like this: “When we sin, it shows how much better God is than we are?
 So why would he punish us for making him look good?”
 Beyond rolling our eyes, how should we respond to that?